 Dempsey said the firm goes a step above typical staffing agencies, equipping candidates with life skills and essential tools that are critical to landing many jobs in today’s economy, such as suits and ties.
 The staffing firm, Dempsey said, is currently being run by her sons.

 “We have everything you’d get at a normal beauty supply store and more,” Dempsey said during her grand opening on Saturday.
 “What we do differently is price comparison.
 If you see a product we carry at a certain price somewhere else, we’ll sell you ours at a lower price.”
+She was also happy to report that having the best beauty supply pos has supported her business.

 If the product isn’t in store, she said, employees like Heaven Manning — a 13-year-old upcoming freshman at Proviso East High School — will take a note to order it.
 Working at the beauty supply is Manning’s first job.